 Second, we provide an example of a mechanism that does satisfy both of these attributes.
-Our mechanism has the flavor of certain generalizations of the Top-Trading Cycle algorithm (Shapley and Scarf 1974) that have appeared in related but distinct models (e.g., Pápai 2000; Abdulkadiroğlu and Sönmez 1999).
+Our mechanism has the flavor of certain generalizations of the top-trading cycle algorithm (Shapley and Scarf (1974)) that have appeared in related but distinct models (e.g. Papai (2000), Abdulkadiroğlu and Sönmez (1999)).
 Despite the similar flavor of these models to ours, there are key differences which create the need for a new analysis.
 In particular, we provide a novel argument to prove the main property rights result.

-Third, we formalize another of the incentive attributes mentioned in FAA correspondence, motivating each airline to promptly release any slot that becomes unusable by that airline.
+Third, we formalize another of the incentives attributes mentioned in FAA correspondence, motivating each airline to promptly release any slot that becomes unusable by that airline.
 Though this condition seems similar to the previously mentioned incentives condition, we provide examples showing that neither our mechanism nor the one currently in use is immune to manipulation by airlines who can retain landing slots that they cannot use.
 This shows the importance of formalizing and distinguishing various incentives concepts which, in previous literature, have been discussed interchangeably.

 Our paper connects work done in the transportation literature with work done in the economic matching literature.
+In Section 1 we describe the FAA's general problem of reassigning flights to landing slots during inclement much of these costs are unavoidable, Chang et al. (2001) show that improvements made to precisely the kind of matching mechanisms we discuss here recaptured \$65 million per year of those losses in 1998-99.
+This simultaneously demonstrates both the magnitude of this problem, and the potential room there is for further improvement.

-In Section I, we describe the FAA's general problem of reassigning flights to landing slots during inclement weather, and provide reference to the objectives mentioned above.
-In Section IC we contrast our application to existing models in the matching literature, relating and summarizing our results.
+weather, and provide reference to the objectives mentioned above.
+In Subsection 1.3 we contrast our application to existing models in the matching literature, relating and summarizing our results.

-I. The Rationing and Reassignment of Landing Slots
+1 The Rationing and Reassignment of Landing Slots

-When an airport in the United States is about to be subject to inclement weather that reduces visibility and/or the number of usable runways, the FAA institutes a ground delay program (GDP), typically hours in advance.
+When an airport in the U.S. is about to be subject to inclement weather that reduces visibility and/or the number of usable runways, the FAA institutes a ground delay program (GDP), typically hours in advance.
 Flights that were to arrive at the affected airport during the bad weather are issued delayed departure times at their origin.
-Furthermore, flights' departure times are spread out so as to reduce the arrival rate during the inclement weather.2 The specifics of how a GDP reconfigures the landing times of flights is explained in the following two-step process, the second step being the focus of this paper.
+Furthermore, flights' departure times are spread out so as to reduce the arrival rate during the inclement weather.2 The specifics of how a GDP reconfigures the landing times of flights is explained in the following 2-step process, the second step being the focus of this paper.